sanniassin/react-input-mask/README.md

 ### `maskChar` : `string`

 Character to cover unfilled editable parts of mask.
 Default character is "_".
-If set to null, unfilled parts will be empty, like in ordinary input.
+If set to null or empty string, unfilled parts will be empty, like in ordinary input.

 ### `formatChars` : `object`